avaneev/prvhash/README.md

 PRVHASH, being scalable, potentially allows to apply "infinite" state variable size in its system, at least in mathematical analysis.
 This reasoning makes PRVHASH comparable to PI in its reach of "infinite" bit-sequence length.
-Moreover, this also opens up a notion of "infinite frequency", and thus "infinite energy".
+Moreover, this also opens up a notion of "infinite frequency" and thus, "infinite energy".

 The mathematics offers an interesting understanding.
 Take in your mind a